 Literal Fantasy Gun Control is in Lord Kalvan of Otherwhen by H. Beam Piper.
 The priests of Styphon control the knowledge and production of "fireseed" (aka, gunpowder) to their political and economic advantage: supply fireseed to one side in a war and not the other, and the war is effectively over, so they have exercise something between extreme influence and out-right control of the entire world.
 Unfortunately for them, Calvin Morrison accidentally hitch-hikes from our world to theirs due to a ParaTime accident, and has full knowledge of the formula and method of production of a more powerful form than Styphon's House.

 In the alternate Earth of The Case of the Toxic Spell Dump, mundane firearms (called "mechanicals", to distinguish them from wands) do exist, but in a far more primitive state.
-Justified in that wild elemental spirits are evidently attracted to explosives, and would cause the weapon to blow up if a gun used powder of greater than medieval-era purity.
+It's explained that wild elemental spirits are evidently attracted to explosives, and would cause the weapon to blow up if a gun used powder of greater than medieval-era purity.

 Averted in various "fantasy-of-manners" series, which include firearms as a natural part of their post-Renaissance motif.

 Averted in Artamon's Tears by Sarah Ash, where gun are used quite liberally by the people of Tielen, which allows then to conquer the rest of the world, which does have Fantasy Gun Control.

 Downplayed in the Queen's Thief series.
 While the countries in the series are Fantasy Counterpart Culture versions of Ancient Greece and Persia, the setting has some late Medieval elements, including flintlock weapons.
 Eugenides notes in The Thief that they're primitive and considerably less accurate than crossbows.
 They are also heavily controlled by mundane law: Attolia has some handguns on hand for use by the Royal Guard, but no one has an assigned handgun.
 When the situation calls for a gun, the soldiers report to the armory and collect the weapon, then turn it in when they go off duty.